 2. Keep digital business records

-Under the MTD for ITSA rules, you’ll need to keep digital records of all your business income and expenses - this includes all income from self-employment or property.
+Under the MTD for Income Tax rules, you’ll need to keep digital records of all your business income and expenses - this includes all income from self-employment or property.
 You should start to keep digital records at the start of the accounting period you are signing up for, and you’ll need to do this for the whole of the accounting period.

 3. Get MTD-compatible accounting software